Is AI good at "pretending to be smart"? The true intelligence of AI like ChatGPT and what the future holds

 Summary: The future of AI lies in "smart combinations"!

-Although recent advances in AI have been remarkable, it seems that it is still a bit of a difficult road to aim for "AI that can do anything like a human (AGI: Artificial General Intelligence)" using LLM alone.
-Rather, it would be more realistic to combine the strengths of LLM with the strengths of other technologies such as knowledge graphs, and make up for each other's weaknesses, which would lead to the creation of AI that is useful in our lives and work.
+The recent evolution of AI has been remarkable, but LLM alone cannot produce "AI that can do anything like a human (AGI:The swansong of the swansongIt seems that the road to achieving this goal is still a bit difficult.
+Rather, it would be more realistic to skillfully combine the strengths of LLM with the strengths of other technologies, such as knowledge graphs, and complement each other's weaknesses to create AI that is useful in our daily lives and work.

 Just as a carpenter uses different tools such as a saw, hammer, and plane, we may be entering an era in which AI will be able to "cleverly combine and use" a variety of technologies.